 In addition to training and speaking, Denise is a prolific writer.
 You can find her at www.denisefenzi.com where she maintains an active blog on all things related to dog training.
 She is also an active writer on Facebook, where you can follow her to learn more about her range of interests in addition to dog training.
 Several of her books have won Maxwell awards such as the Best Training and Behavior Book from the Dog Writers of America.
 Her latest book, Conversations with Raika, chronicles the final years of her retired competition dog’s life and has been recently released worldwide.

 Denise thoughtfully and persistently works to break down the barriers that prevent people from obtaining a truly interactive and mutually enjoyable sports relationship with their dogs.
 Fenzi Academy is the culmination of her efforts as a forward step in providing progressive information to any trainer who wishes to learn.

 Denise is currently focused on training for the dog sport of mondioring with her canine partner, Dice.

-Kamal Fernandez is an internationally renowned dog trainer, top level dog sports competitor, author, and world championship-level sports dog coach.
+Kamal Fernandez (he/him) is an internationally renowned dog trainer, top level dog sports competitor, author, and world championship-level sports dog coach.
 With over 30 years of experience in the world of dogs and dog training, Kamal has pioneered the use of reinforcement based methodologies for dog sports and turned dogs from unruly pets to Crufts winners.